polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 on the blockchain, we can also record which user uploaded that digest.
 This allows that user to later prove that they were the original person to claim the file.

+## Interface and Design

-Our Proof of Existence pallet will expose two callable functions:
+Our PoE API will expose two callable functions:

 - `create_claim` - allows a user to claim the existence of a file by uploading a file digest.
 - `revoke_claim` - allows the current owner of a claim to revoke their ownership.

-We will only need to store information about the proofs that have been claimed, and who made those claims.
+In order to implement this, we will only need to store information about the proofs that have been claimed, and who made those claims.

 Sounds simple enough?
 Great, let's get coding.